-Figure 1 shows the topology of the network and connections between entities.

 Figure 1.
 Network Topology

+Figure 1 shows the topology of the network and connections between entities.

-Connection between serving access points is wireless, and they use 802.11s protocol [6].
-This mesh backbone is like a cloud from the mobile user’s perspective.
+The connection between serving access points is wireless, and they use the 802.11s protocol [6].
+The mesh backbone is emulating a cloud from the mobile user’s perspective.
 It is a black box; which receives packets from mobile user and delivers them to the gateway in a multi-hop manner.
-Mesh backbone uses HWMP (Hybrid Wireless Mesh Protocol) protocol [7], which is a hybrid routing protocol, which uses routing tables.
+Mesh backbone uses Hybrid Wireless Mesh Protocol (HWMP) protocol [7], which is a hybrid routing protocol, which has routing tables.

 Connection medium between mesh backbone and gateway (GW) is wireless.
-Gateways and operators communicate through wiredconnection.
-The connection between an operator and TTP is wired also.
-Wired connections use 802.3(Ethernet protocol).
+GWs and operators communicate through wiredconnection.
+The connection between an operator and TTP is also wired.
+These connections employ a 802.3(Ethernet protocol).

 Connection Card Structure

-Connection Card is the main deed that clients buy from operators and use to get Internet service.
-Connection cards include credits as tokens.
-Hash tokens are generated using hash chains as discussed below.
-Connection cards also have unique Serial Numbers (SN), which are to be used for alias computation later.
+A Connection Card (CC) is the main deed that clients buy from operators and use to get an Internet service.
+CCs use credits as tokens.
+Hash tokens are generatedvia hash chains as discussed below.
+CCs also have unique Serial Numbers (SN), which are to be used for alias computation later.

 Tokens for getting Internet service are basically links in a hash chain.
-For each set of tokens, the operator picks on a random IV (Initialization Vector) and takes hashes of it many times.
+For each set of tokens, the operator picks on a random Initialization Vector (IV) and takes hashes of it several times.
 The number of hash operations is actually the number of tokens in a set.

 H0=h(H1)=h99(IV)